-As the number of disputed inheritances increase, it has never been more important to have a properly drafted Will in place, which greatly increases your chances of avoiding Will disputes.
+As the number of disputed inheritances increases, it has never been more important to have a properly drafted Will in place, which greatly increases your chances of avoiding Will disputes.

-Making a Will to pass on your possessions after you die should be straight-forward.
+Making a Will to pass on your assets to your loved ones should be straightforward.
 But unless you get it right, the consequences for your family can be devastating.
-Here are just some of the things people regularly get wrong when drafting a Will.

 Drafting a DIY Will

 Drawing up your own Will is one of the biggest risks when it comes to disputes.
 The rules surrounding Wills are strict and errors mean that a Will could be invalid.

 There has been a substantial increase in contentious probate court cases, where relatives of the deceased challenge their Will and make a claim against the estate.
 This increase could, at least in part, be attributable to people trying to write their own Wills.